wangbingjie/blast/docs/developer_guide/dev_github_issues.rst

 These issues are tagged with :code:`Difficulty: advanced`.
 These issues are open-ended tasks which often require knowledge of all aspects of the application, or involve project level structural changes.
-These issues are great for developers who are confident with python and django and have completed many intermediate level issues.
+These issues are great for developers who are confident with Python and Django and have completed many intermediate level issues.

 Documentation
 -------------

-Any issues tagged with :code:`Documentation` only requires editing documentation, you don't even need to run the blast app locally to work on these.
+Any issues tagged with :code:`Documentation` only requires editing documentation, you don't even need to run the Blast app locally to work on these.
 See the :doc:`Documentation <dev_documentation>` developer guide docs to get started.

 Slim stack
 ----------

-An issues tagged with :code:`Slim stack` only requires the blast web app and database, so you can work on these issues by running :code:`bash run/blast.run.sh slim` See :doc:`Running blast <dev_running_blast>` documentation for more details.
+An issues tagged with :code:`Slim stack` only requires the Blast web app and database, so you can work on these issues by running :code:`bash run/blast.run.sh slim` See :doc:`Running Blast <dev_running_blast>` documentation for more details.

 Full stack
 ----------

-An issue tagged with :code:`Full stack` requires all the blast services to be worked on which means you will need to run :code:`bash run/blast.run.sh full` to work on them.
-See :doc:`Running blast <dev_running_blast>` documentation for more details.
+An issue tagged with :code:`Full stack` requires all the Blast services to be worked on which means you will need to run :code:`bash run/blast.run.sh full` to work on them.
+See :doc:`Running Blast <dev_running_blast>` documentation for more details.